 Exterior Walls – If painting or maintaining wood siding is not your favorite activity or if it’s simply time for a change, Vinyl Siding and Insulated Vinyl Siding make a huge difference in looks, durability, maintenance, weatherproofing, soundproofing and insulation values.
 Home siding comes with a lifetime warranty, which is hard to beat when it comes to an exterior remodeling project.
 Some siding even contains bug repellent built in and adds to the already inherent resistance to anything nature can throw at it.

 Windows, Entry Doors, and Patio Doors – New windows give a home a fresh, “like new” look that not only looks more attractive but improves a home’s energy efficiency as well.
 Windows and entry doors are very visible signs to visitors and potential home buyers that a property is well maintained and investment continues being made to the property.
 Patio doors aren’t as visible from the street typically, but add value when the interior is viewed and in ease of entry and exit to the back yard.

-Patio Covers – The addition of Patio enclosures, including Patio Covers, Screen Rooms, Pergolas, and Four Seasons Patio Products are another great way to add value to your home while enjoying the family-friendly addition.
+Patio Covers – The addition of Patio enclosures, including Patio Covers, Screen Rooms, Pergolas, and All-Season Patio Products are another great way to add value to your home while enjoying the family-friendly addition.
 Patio covers don’t generate as much ROI as siding, windows, or doors, but they come close and provide a lot of enjoyment as well.

 In the end, even if you aren’t currently considering selling your home, the right types of exterior remodeling are worth the investment and will pay big dividends if you decide to sell your home.
 In the meantime, they will provide years of greater energy savings, increased functionality, continual enjoyment, and significant savings in maintenance costs.